JesusCabrera84/map-engine/docs/USAGE_GUIDE.md

 #### Backward Compatibility
 If `icon` is not provided (or if you use an `IconResolver` that returns a `url`), the engine falls back to the standard image marker logic.
 The `SvgIconConfig` takes precedence if both are present in a way that suggests dynamic styling is preferred.

+### 4.3.
+Precedence Logic (Important)
+The engine follows this priority to determine which icon to render:
+1. **`vehicle.icon` (SvgIconConfig)**: If this property is present, the engine builds a dynamic SVG symbol using the provided path and styles.
+2. **`IconResolver`**: If `vehicle.icon` is missing, the engine calls the configured `iconResolver` function to get an `IconConfig` (usually containing a URL).
+3. **Default Behavior**: If neither is present, it falls back to the engine's default marker (often a generic arrow or pin).

+This ensures you can mix and match behaviors.
+You can have a default `IconResolver` for most vehicles but override specific ones (like "VIP" or "Alert" vehicles) by sending the `icon` object in their data stream.